GenomicDataInfrastructure/rfcs/README.md

 ## What is an RFC?

-The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features to enter the framework.
+The "RFC" (request for comments) process is intended to provide a consistent and controlled path for new features or processes to enter into production.

 Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.